Archetypes

 Boss monster: CresGarurumon ACE (BK) Black Goodstuff (K)

-While the actual archetype is currently missing a gameplan (no two cards in the deck agree on what they want it to do and the intended payoff of CresGarurumon is blatant jogress fodder), it happens to have access to an extremely annoying level 5 in its failure evo, Vademon. <De-Evolve> paired with tamer bounce on a card that can be recurred extremely cheaply is obnoxious as hell, and as an inherited it also provides a redirect, so it's becoming fashionable to run the Ver.2 bottom end as a base for toolboxing powerful top ends as long as they evolve on black level 5s.
+While the pure archetype is missing a payoff, the level 5s are really strong, in particular its failure evo in Vademon. <De-Evolve> paired with tamer bounce on a card that can be recurred extremely cheaply is obnoxious as hell, and as an inherited it also provides a redirect, so by running the Ver.2 bottom end as a base for toolboxing powerful black level 6s you can go a long way in a variety of matchups.

 - Ver.3 (🏳️🌈)